MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 - Country assortment: −34%
 - Old collections: −40%

-Despite this reduction, sales performance remained relatively stable.
-Total sales volume for the current season decreased only −3%, while weekly sales increased +19%, indicating a much better alignment between supply and demand.
+Despite this, sales performance remained relatively stable.
+Total sales volume for the current season decreased by only −3%, while weekly sales increased by +19%, indicating better alignment between supply and demand.

 Sales dynamics shifted across assortment types:

-- STD assortment declined (−27% sales volume) mainly due to intentional inventory reduction.
+- STD assortment declined (−27% sales volume), mainly due to intentional inventory reduction
-- EXC assortment became a key growth driver with +47% sales volume supported by promotional and licensed products.
+- EXC assortment became a key growth driver (+47% sales volume), supported by promotional and licensed products
-- Country assortment showed strong growth (+70% sales volume), proving effective as a flexible complement to the main collection.
+- Country assortment showed strong growth (+70% sales volume), acting as a flexible complement to the main collection
-- OLD assortment continued to decline (−26% sales volume) as part of the inventory clean-up strategy.
+- OLD assortment continued to decline (−26% sales volume) as part of the inventory reduction strategy

-Pricing adjustments also played a role in supporting demand.
-Average selling prices declined across several categories, which helped improve inventory turnover and resale rates.
+Pricing adjustments also supported demand.
+Average selling prices decreased across several categories, helping improve inventory turnover and resale.

-Overall, the data suggests that the company successfully moved toward a leaner and more demand-driven assortment structure, maintaining stable sales performance while significantly reducing inventory.
+Overall, the data shows that the company moved toward a leaner and more demand-driven assortment, maintaining stable sales while significantly reducing inventory.

 **📊 Additional Pivot Analysis**

-In addition to the main analytical reports, several supplementary pivot tables were created to explore specific operational aspects of the business from different perspectives.
+In addition to the main reports, several supplementary pivot tables were created to analyze specific operational aspects from different perspectives.
 Pivot tables allow the same dataset to be analyzed in multiple ways depending on the business question.
-By adjusting dimensions such as category, subcategory, or store, it becomes possible to quickly evaluate sales efficiency, stock rotation, and performance differences across the network.
+By adjusting dimensions such as category, subcategory, or store, it is possible to quickly evaluate sales efficiency, stock rotation, and performance differences across the network.
-The examples below illustrate how the same dataset can be transformed into additional analytical views supporting deeper operational insights.
+The examples below show how the same dataset can be used to create additional views that support deeper operational analysis.

 **Category Performance Overview**
 ![cat_resale](./images/cat_resale.png)

 This pivot table presents product performance at the category and subcategory level.
-It combines key operational metrics such as:
+It includes key operational metrics such as:

-- stock quantity and stock value
+Stock quantity and stock value
-- total sales quantity
+Total sales quantity
-- weekly sales volume
+Weekly sales volume
-- weeks of stock (WOS)
+Weeks of stock (WOS)
-- resale rate
+Resale rate
-- weekly margin performance
+Weekly margin

-This view allows quick identification of which product groups generate the strongest sales rotation relative to their stock levels.
+This view allows quick identification of product groups with the strongest sales rotation relative to their stock levels.
 Categories such as T-shirts and shirts or Pants and shorts show strong sales volumes and healthy resale rates, indicating stable demand and efficient stock turnover.
-Meanwhile categories with higher WOS levels and lower resale rates highlight areas where inventory moves slower and may require promotional support or assortment adjustments.
+Categories with higher WOS and lower resale highlight slower-moving inventory that may require promotional support or assortment adjustments.

 **💡 Commercial insight**

-Analyzing performance at the category level helps merchandising teams evaluate whether the assortment structure is balanced.
-Strong resale combined with low WOS typically indicates well-matched product selection and healthy inventory rotation.
+Analyzing performance at the category level helps merchandising teams assess whether the assortment is balanced.
+High resale combined with low WOS typically indicates strong product selection and efficient inventory rotation.

 **Store Performance Overview**